 In a business-centric approach, enterprise architects build their activities by first gaining insight into business strategies and outcomes, then providing support to business stakeholders using a pragmatic tested approach.

-By moving from a purely IT focus to a much more balanced approach between business and IT, enterprise architects position themselves as internal consultants advising on how to best use technology to support the business.
+By moving from a purely IT focus to a much more balanced approach between business and IT, enterprise architects position themselves as internal consultants advising on how to use technology best to support the business.
 They are seen as problem solvers and business enablers.
 They share insights with leadership that help the organization understand progress towards strategic goals and gather just enough information to meet business objectives.
 When possible, they rely on automation tools to discover data and dedicate their time to making better recommendations to the business.

 Enterprise architects work for the CIO (Chief Information Officer), but also the CTO (Chief Transformation Officer), or the CDO (Chief Digital Officer), and help them make the organization lean, agile, and resilient, to better plan and adapt to change.